Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models: Numerical results

 where $\ket{\rm vac}$ is the ground state of bosonic modes, $J(\omega)$ is the spectral density.
 We consider the limit of continuum bosonic modes when the gap between frequencies of neighboring modes $\omega_{k+1} - \omega_{k}$ vanishes.
 In this limit we choose the following spectral density:

-where $\omega_0$ is the resonance frequency, $\gamma$ is the width of the spectral function, $g$ is the aggregated interaction strength.
-We simulate the dynamics of the atom with an arbitrary pure initial state $\ket{\psi}$ using the numerical approach and code developed in \cite{lambert2019modelling}.
-As before, we prepared a number of data sets $S_{\rm noisy} = \{{\cal T}^{(i)}_{\rm noisy}\}_{i=1}^L$ and corresponding test trajectories ${\cal T}_{\rm noisy}^{\rm test}$ specified by various amplitudes of noise and parameters of the spin-boson model.
+where $\omega_0$ is the resonance frequency, $\gamma$ is the width of the spectral function, $g$ is the aggregated interaction strength. \\ We simulate the dynamics of the atom with an arbitrary pure initial state $\ket{\psi}$ using the numerical approach and code developed in \cite{lambert2019modelling}.
+As before, we prepared a number of data sets $\left\{T_N^{(i)}(0)\right\}_{i=0}^L$ and corresponding test trajectories $T_N^{\rm test}(0)$ specified by various amplitudes of noise and parameters of the spin-boson model.
 The initial state of the two-level atom $\ket{\psi}$ is sampled uniformly from the Bloch sphere for each trajectory of a data set.
-We fix $L=2$, $\tau=0.15$, $K=100$, and $T=1000$ for all data sets.
-An example of the prediction of the atom's dynamics based on the reconstructed Markovian embedding is given in Fig.~\ref{fig:dynamics_prediction}c.
+We fix $L=2$, $\tau=0.15$, $K=100$, and $N=1000$ for all data sets.
+As before, we reconstruct $M$ from a data set and use it to predict the behavior of the test trajectory.
+The comparison of the prediction and the test trajectory is given in Fig.~\ref{fig:dynamics_prediction}{\bf c}.
 One can see again, that even for the relatively high amplitude of noise, the approach is capable of predicting the atom dynamics.